 1. Social Media: Create Authenticity & Community Personality

 Social media marketing has increased exponentially since its inception—and for good reason.
-Creating a brand presence on social media can increase awareness and exposure, leading to growth in sales, even with the older generations.
-Just last year, 82% of 65+ adults used at least one social media site, and 46% of 65+ adults used Facebook.
+Creating a brand presence on social media can increase awareness and exposure.
+This leads to growth in sales, even with the older generations.
+Just last year, 82% of 65+ adults used at least one social media site.
+46% of 65+ adults used Facebook.

 Adults aren’t just using social media; in this health climate, they’re turning to social media to stay connected and foster togetherness.
 Shifting social media messaging to create a sense of community and authenticity has shown positive results during this time of COVID-19.

-• Integrated Campaigns: Ensuring your community has a strong social presence is an important first step.
-To build onto the momentum created with social media, you’ll yield higher results and activity if used in conjunction with other campaigns.
-Incorporating your message across different tactics—such as direct mail, an eNewsletter, or social media posts—will provide multiple touchpoints and get your brand in front of more than one audience, cohesively.
+Ensuring your community has a strong social presence is an important first step.
+Building onto the momentum created with social media, you’ll yield higher results and activity if used in conjunction with other campaigns.
+Incorporating your message across different tactics—such as direct mail, an eNewsletter, or social media posts—will provide multiple cohesive touchpoints and get your brand in front of more than one audience.
 Moreover, it will reinforce the message and solidify the consideration in a lead’s mind, making it more likely that they’ll complete your call-to-action.

-• Spotlights/Features: During this health crisis where family members are unable to visit their loved ones, keeping family members and Facebook fans updated with resident life and well-being provides a peace of mind and sense of community for family members and leads checking in.
+During this health crisis, many family members are unable to visit their loved ones in person.
+Therfore, keeping family members and Facebook fans updated with resident life and well-being provides a peace of mind and sense of community for those wanting to check in.
 Resident spotlight posts (or videos) provide an update on the well-being of residents and also show the community’s personality and spirit.

 Highlighting staff in social media posts provides a fun glimpse inside community life and lends credibility.
-Showcasing the human element, especially during the coronavirus, is a great way to connect with your social audience and increase your reach and engagement.
+Showcasing the human element is a great way to connect with your social audience and increase your reach and engagement.

-In a time of uncertainty, practicing transparency with your audience and acknowledging the health crisis can lead to positive social engagement and resonate with social media users.
+In a time of uncertainty, practicing transparency with your audience is key.
+Acknowledging the health crisis leads to both positive social engagement and also resonates with social media users.
 This truthfulness of addressing the challenges of the current times and the hard work of the healthcare workers is appreciated by consumers.